Last Updated on October 5, 2022

 Samana – pronounced sah-mah-NAH – is a peninsula of the Dominican Republic, a nation sharing the island of Hispaniola with Haiti.
 Costa Mediterranea tenders into the small town and a tour passes several outstanding old churches, wonderful lush countryside with mountains looming nearby, and a dramatic mix of real poverty and wealth.

-Samana is the capital of Santa Barbara Province and was discovered by Columbus in January 1493.
+Samana is also the capital of Santa Barbara Province and was discovered by Columbus in January 1493.
 A few years ago a bridge connected Samana to the capital, Santo Domingo, increasing tourism to the area.

-A charming Whale Museum documents the annual migration of the Hump Back whales to the Samana Peninsula.
+A charming Whale Museum also documents the annual migration of the Hump Back whales to the Samana Peninsula.

 Tours include visits to the mountains, an off-road adventure into the interior or a cave and mangrove exploration.
-Foliage on the island is lush.
+Foliage on the island is also lush.

 Shopping stops are scheduled on most tours.

 Tortola is the capital of the British Virgin Islands and a charming tourist destination with magnificent white sand beaches, charming shops and wonderful water experiences.
 By all means, consider a ferry ride across the Sir Francis Drake Channel to Spanish Town, where a safari bus takes guests to the marvelous Baths on Virgin Gorda, a collection of large granite boulders and grottos.
 Swimming among them is a delight.

 Also explore old ruins or look into other tours, including a safari bus adventure that offers a nature walk in Sage Mountain National Park, a chance to sail or take a great beach break.
 The turquoise waters of the British Virgin Islands have long been a draw of fisherman, boaters and tourists who just want to enjoy a quiet beach.

 Tortola is the largest island in BVI chain.